leodahal4/Footprinting/README.md

 ## FootPrinting

-#### What if we can search a person details or organization using just their name
-and nothing else?
+#### What if we can search a person details or organization using just their name and nothing else?

 ### Features:

-(Upcomming)
+(Upcoming)

 1. Input Name or Image
 > Enter the name and select the person image and leave the code to auto